 If you see someone with a gun in a public place, call 999 but do so without drawing attention to yourself.

-If you believe that someone has a gun without a licence, even if they are looking after it for someone else, tell us by calling 101 or call Crimestoppers anonymously on 0800 555 111.
+If you believe that someone has a gun without a licence, even if they are looking after it for someone else, tell us by calling 101 or call the independent charity Crimestoppers who can be contacted anonymously on 0800 555 111 or online at crimestoppers-uk.org

-If you believe that someone who holds a licensed shotgun or firearm certificate is using or storing their guns irresponsibly or without the right level of security call 101, or ring Crimestoppers if you want to make the report anonymously.
+If you believe that someone who holds a licensed shotgun or firearm certificate is using or storing their guns irresponsibly or without the right level of security call 101, or call the independent charity Crimestoppers.